 “As long as a student has taken the relevant math, there is no downside to starting testing early in junior year,” Applerouth says.
 “Many of our advanced students are happy to get testing out of the way early their junior year.”

-With the SAT now offering a summer testing date, it is not surprising that ACT Inc., its arch rival, decided to roll out a summer test.
-The inaugural ACT summer test will be July 14, 2018.
+With the SAT now offering a summer testing date, it is not surprising that ACT Inc. decided to roll out a summer test.
+The inaugural ACT summer test was on July 14, 2018.

-In its statement during the announcement earlier this year, an ACT executive said the move was in response to feedback from students, colleges and teachers who wanted the July date for early admission application deadlines.
+In a statement regarding the announcement, an ACT executive said the move was in response to feedback from students, schools and teachers who wanted the July date for early admission application deadlines.

-Some teenagers want to finish their SAT and/or ACT standardized testing so they can focus on their college admissions applications, which can be stressful and time consuming.
+Now, high school seniors can finish their SAT and/or ACT standardized testing early.
+This is crucial so they can focus on their undergraduate admissions applications, which can be stressful and time consuming.